Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/jupyter_notebook.md

 ```
 $ jupyter notebook
 ```

-Make sure the terminal window that you used to run this command stays open the whole time you are using Jupyter Notebook.
+Make sure the Terminal window that you used to run this command stays open the whole time you are using Jupyter Notebook.

 **Files and Folders Structure**